GagePielsticker/r-dailyprogrammer-challenges/readme.md

 - Each subfolder of this repo will have a readme describing that challenge.
 - Each folder will be named as is in the reddit threads along with difficulty.
+- The goal is to use as few dependencies as possible.